-Pursuant to Minnesota State Colleges and Universities Board Policy 3.10, Inver Hills established a program review process to improve the quality of teaching and learning through review oversight.
+Pursuant to Minnesota State system Policy 3.10, Inver Hills established a program review process to improve the quality of teaching and learning through review oversight.
 Program review is a five-year cohort based model.
-All departments and programs participate in a focused component of program review each year cycling through student success, partnerships, financials, curriculum and planning over the five-year time period.
-The college's review policy is available below.
+All departments and programs participate in a focused component of program review each year cycling through student success, partnerships, financials, curriculum, and planning over the five-year time period.
+The college's Program/Department Review Policy & Procedures.

 To learn more about the Higher Learning Commission (HLC) Academic Quality Improvement Program (AQIP) that initiated the program review policy, visit Accreditation.